-Here's where you can learn more about the many possibilities and opportunities that the Jackson Area Career Center offers our students.
-The Career Center is one of the most valuable resources in the community today!
-We're passionate about providing the best high school career and technical education possible, and we care about each student's success!
+The Jackson Area Career Center provides career and technical education to high school juniors and seniors throughout Jackson County, and we are proud to invite you to learn more about the many possibilities and opportunities that the Career Center offers our students.
+As one of the most valuable career preparation resources in the community, we're passionate about providing the best career and technical education possible, and we believe in each student's success!
 Our campus is a safe, friendly, high-tech environment where students come because they want to learn -- and when students really want to learn, the results can be amazing!

 The Jackson Area College and Career Connection: Jackson County's NEW Early/Middle College!
 The JAC3 Early/Middle College Program is a unique learning program and pathway for Jackson County high school students!
 Participants simultaneously earn their high school diploma, an Associate Degree, a technical/career credential, and the opportunity for employment upon graduation—all while remaining enrolled at their local high school.
 LEARN MORE!

 Manufacturing, construction, and skilled trade positions are on the rise—and finding skilled employees to fill the many professional skilled trade jobs is becoming more and more challenging for local employers.
 Community education partners in Jackson are giving students and families the chance to explore and learn about the diverse and rewarding college and career opportunities that exist right here in Jackson County at the Skilled Trades Career Expo, August 20, from 5:30—8:30 PM at the Jackson Area Career Center.